0vercl0k/udmp-parser/README.md

 #### Memory

-The memory blocks can also be enumerate in a hashmap `{address: MemoryBlock}`.
+The memory blocks can also be enumerated in a hashmap `{address: MemoryBlock}`.

 ```python
 >>> memory = dmp.Memory()